dbilledo-msft/DataSecOps-SensitivityLabels/modules.md/module02.md

     ![image1](../images/module01/labelpolicy1.png)

 3. On the **Choose sensitivity labels to publish** page, select the **Choose sensitivity labels to publish** link.
-Select the labels (Highly Confidential) that you want to make available in apps and to services, and then select **Add**.
+Select the label (Highly Confidential) that you want to make available in apps and to services, and then select **Add**.

 4. Review the selected labels and to make any changes, select **Edit**.
 Otherwise, select **Next**.